Seminole County Office of Emergency Management is continuing to respond to the aftermath of Hurricane Irma.

 - Visit a Disaster Recovery Center and ask staff to check your date

-Florida homeowners rebuilding after Hurricane Irma may have need elevate their home to meet community floodplain management regulations, and/or to reduce risk of future flood loss.
+Florida homeowners rebuilding after Hurricane Irma may need to elevate their home to meet community floodplain management regulations, and/or to reduce risk of future flood loss.

 As a participant in the National Flood Insurance Program (NFIP), Seminole County regulates development in the floodplain and requires all homes being substantially improved, or homes that have sustained substantial damage, to be built or elevated to the requirements of the current floodplain ordinance.
 For questions on substantial improvement or substantial damage determinations in Seminole County, please call 407-665-7335.